 The neanderland STEIG (in total about 240 kilometers) combines the natural beauty and attractions of the neanderlandand ranges amongst Germany’s important cultural tourism trails.
 The neanderland STEIG affords spectacular views and insights into the idyllic landscape of the Niederbergisches Land, a green lung in the midst of the Rhine-Ruhr agglomerations.

 A total of 17 individual legs lead along bathing lakes, through moors, heather landscapes, extensive woods and local recreation areas and provide a close to nature opportunity to rediscover the district of Mettmann as a region for hiking and holidaying.
 Last but not least, the neanderland STEIG is also worth a visit for its cultural attractions.
 Along its way are museums, churches, historic and modern buildings, picturesque market places and much more.

 Along the neanderland STEIG, the neanderland STEIG Entdeckerschleifen (discovery loops) are currently being established.
 The circular routes enrich the hiking offer in the region.
-The first 13 discovery loops have already opened.
+The majority of the total of 26 discovery loops has already been opened.
 Detailed information can be found here (German only) as well as in the neanderland STEIG app.

 The multi-lingual hiking app available providing useful information and features free of charge.

 The official hiking guide of the neanderland STEIG (Publishing company: Droste, German only) provides details about the individual legs.
 Moreover, informational brochures available free of charge and the below mentioned website offer an insight into the hiking trail.

 Please note: Please check www.neanderlandsteig.de for up-to-date information regarding track closures and deviations on the neanderland STEIG.

 Düsseldorfer Str.
 26| 40822 Mettmann

 Hiking Trail Management wegezustand(at)neanderlandsteig.de